christianrowlands/android-network-survey-rooted/README.md

 QCDM device on the phone, and stream the output from the /dev/diag device to the a FIFO named pipe.
 The Java portion of this app reads from that FIFO queue and consumes the QCDM messages.

-Worth of note is that the Diag Revealer application source code was pulled from the MobileInsight Android app source code.
+The Diag Revealer application source code was pulled from the MobileInsight Android app source code.

 To make things easy, the full compiled binary of the Diag Revealer app is included in this repo.
 Eventually, we will make the gradle build script compile the Diag Revealer binary, but for now it is included in the repo.
 If you want to